Skip to main content

 The default way is that we expose a NLB in the data plane public subnets.
 All traffic from the control plane uses this endpoint to communicate to the corresponding cluster services.

 In some setup it might not be possible to have an internet facing service.
-In those cases, we will setup a VPC endpoint service in the data plane connected to a private network load balancer.
-This will allow the control plane to reach the data plane without exposing traffic to the public internet.\
+In those cases, we will set up a VPC endpoint service in the data plane connected to a private network load balancer.
+This will allow the control plane to reach the data plane without exposing traffic to the public internet.

 Azure